CenturyLinkCloud/PublicKB/General/CenturyLink-Cloud-Pricing.md

 **Q: Where can I find how much your cloud products cost?**

-A: You can find pricing information for all our cloud products on this single web page.
+A: You can find pricing information for all our cloud products on this single web page: http://www.centurylinkcloud.com/pricing

 **Q: Is there a way to estimate what my desired cloud usage would cost me per month?**

-A: Yes, you can use our awesomely simple cost estimator tool.
+A: Yes, you can use our awesomely simple cost estimator: http://www.centurylinkcloud.com/estimator

 **Q: Is there a way to estimate what my actual monthly bill would be, based on my currently in-use cloud capacity?**